Benefits of natural gas-fuelled vehicles

 Source: Pathways for British Columbia to achieve its GHG reduction goals; Guidehouse, 2020, p11.

-At 41 per cent of provincial GHG emissions, transportation accounts for the largest emissions footprint in B.C.2 With so much room for improvement, we’re excited to be offering CNG and LNG as cost-effective solutions to help lower emissions when compared to gasoline and diesel.
+At 41 per cent of provincial GHG emissions, transportation accounts for the largest emissions footprint in B.C.3 With so much room for improvement, we’re excited to be offering CNG and LNG as cost-effective solutions to help lower emissions when compared to gasoline and diesel.
 Learn all the ways we’re working towards a low-emission transportation sector.

 Emission reductions: fuelling with RNG compared with diesel or gasoline

-1Renewable Natural Gas (also called RNG or biomethane) is produced in a different manner than conventional natural gas.
-It is derived from biogas, which is produced from decomposing organic waste from landfills, agricultural waste and wastewater from treatment facilities.
-The biogas is captured and cleaned to create RNG.
-When RNG is added to North America’s natural gas system, it mixes with conventional natural gas.
+natural gas system, it mixes with conventional natural gas.
 This means we’re unable to direct RNG to a specific customer.
-But the more RNG is added to the gas system, the less conventional natural gas is needed, thereby reducing the use of fossil fuels and overall greenhouse gas emissions.
+But the more RNG is added to the gas system, the less conventional natural gas is needed, thereby reducing the use of fossil

-3Northwest Gas Association, Natural gas facts, page 15
+4Northwest Gas Association, Natural gas facts, page 15

-BC carbon credits and carbon tax
+BC carbon credits

 Carbon credits

-Since natural gas is a lower-carbon fuel than gasoline or diesel, making the switch from those fuels to natural gas means you could be eligible for carbon credits, which you can sell.
+Since natural gas is a lower carbon fuel than gasoline or diesel, making the switch from those fuels to natural gas means you could be eligible for carbon credits, which you can sell.
 How does this process work?

-1. We send you an annual report of your natural gas fuel usage for the year.
+- We send you an annual report of your natural gas fuel usage for the year.
 You submit this information to B.C.’s Ministry of Energy, Mines and Low Carbon Innovation.

-2. The Ministry determines whether or not to validate your credits.
+- The Ministry determines whether or not to validate your credits.

-3. If validated, you can sell those credits via the credit market, or via a broker.
+- If validated, you can sell those credits via the credit market, or via a broker.

 Learn more about the B.C. government’s Renewable and Low Carbon Fuel Requirements Regulation.